Centre Environmental and Agrofood Systems

 Investigation of issues relating to the production of fruit, vegetables and ornamental plants, with a focus on resource conservation, enjoyment value and authentic products.

 Development of sustainable solutions to plant protection problems relating to fruit growing, viticulture and horticulture as well as ornamental plants, urban green spaces and special crops.
+(Website in German only)

 Development of solutions to critical issues in agricultural and development policy; support of decision-makers from policy, industry and civil society in planning and implementing strategic decisions.